idsia-robotics/nanorobotics/index.md

 # News

+## Jan 19, 2024
+We contributed to the novel paper "A Heterogeneous RISC-V based SoC for Secure Nano-UAV Navigation," just accepted at the IEEE Transactions on Circuits and Systems I [arXiv preprint](https://arxiv.org/abs/2401.03531).

 <figure style="width: 30%" class="align-left"><img src="/files/ral.png"></figure>
 ## Dec 15 2023
 Our new paper “A Sim-to-Real Deep Learning-based Framework for Autonomous Nano-drone Racing” has just been accepted for publication in IEEE Robotics and Automation Letters (RA-L) [arXiv preprint](https://arxiv.org/abs/2312.08991) [video](https://youtu.be/vHTAwUsj-nk).